molgenis/molgenis.org/molgenis_documentation/technical_documentation.md

 This is a minimal example of how you can use one extra sheet and a few columns to properly define your *meta data*.
 MOLGENIS is now capable of importing your data, storing it, displaying it, and making the data query able.

-In the next section, you can find the complete list of EMX options and parameters.
+In the [To become an expert MOLGENIS data import user](#To-become-an-expert-MOLGENIS-data-import-user) section, you can find the complete list of EMX options and parameters available to you.

-#### Importing your EMX file into MOLGENIS
+#### <a name="importing-simple"></a> Importing your EMX file into MOLGENIS
 So you have a MOLGENIS application running locally or on the server, and working with the example in the previous paragraph you have now converted your dataset into the EMX format.
 So I guess it is time to upload!

 Browse to wherever your application is running, and login as admin user.